Lemoncode/webpack-by-sample/01 Styles/04 Handling Images/README.md

 ![result logo 1](../../99%20Readme%20Resources/01%20Styles/04%20Handling%20Images/result%20logo%201.png)

-- That's fine but what if we had already the image referenced from JavaScript file and inserted in HTML by `<div>` with a given "id".
+- That's fine but, what if we already had the image referenced from JavaScript file and inserted in HTML by `<div>` with a given "id"?

 ### ./index.html
 ```diff